A Bit About Paper

 Today, despite mass production, the art of paper making by hand is celebrated throughout the world.

-I first became acquainted with the process of making paper when I took a delightful class at the Lyon Arboretum in Hawaii.
-We cut down a banana trunk, chopped it into chunks, immersed them in a huge vat of hot water, ladled the pulp onto screens, and dried it into sheets.
-Later, I invented my own paper using bougainvillea flowers and experimented with my own papyrus stems.
+Jane first became acquainted with the process of making paper when she took a delightful class at the Lyon Arboretum in Hawaii.
+She cut down a banana trunk, chopped it into chunks, immersed them in a huge vat of hot water, ladled the pulp onto screens, and dried it into sheets.
+Later, she invented her own paper using bougainvillea flowers and experimented with her own papyrus stems.

 As The Seasonal Collection has evolved, so has my selection of gorgeous papers from around the world.

 Paper making dates back to ancient Egypt, probably around 3,500 BC.
 Egyptians discovered that the papyrus plant could be woven into a thick sheet.
-The word ‘paper' is derived from papyrus.
+In fact, the word ‘paper' is derived from papyrus.

 With the invention of paper, people were free to record their thoughts in ways that would last for generations and spread around the world.